 - Vehicle Concept Development

-The courses are selected by academic administration and will vary from year to year depending on current market trends in the automotive industry and availability.
+The courses are selected b the academic administration and will vary from year to year depending on current market trends in the automotive industry and availability.
 For a complete list of possible courses see the Graduate Calendar.

 Prior to the start of the academic program, you may be required to attend six weeks of intensive English language training, (EAPP or ELIP).
 This program is designed to develop your English language skills in an academic environment and learn more about Canadian culture.
 Some students may be exempt from the English language course if they demonstrate exceptional English language skills and have exceeded the admission requirements.